-You see, Emanuel doesn’t just see a Tallit like you and I mere mortals do.
+You see, when Emanuel looks at a Tallit, he doesn’t just see a Tallit like you and I mere mortals do.

 And when that canvas includes a beautiful depiction of Jerusalem, mixed with vivid colors and such a magnificent style?

-That’s when it transforms into an incredible Tallit that a Bar Mitzvah could only dream of wearing on his big day (and for the rest of his life)
+That’s when it transforms into the colorful Tallit Bar Mitzvah boys could only dream of wearing on their big day (and for the rest of their life)